francescacraievich/real-time-cyber-anomaly-detection/docs/log_formatting.md

 - Tunner not used
 - Different IP probably beacuse of the different Honeypots
 - Unite all dataframes
-- col with > 50% NaN must be eliminated
+- col with > 50% NaN must be eliminated (currently i have a mask that keeps all the cols with less that 80% values missing)
 - Need event to analyze